 In addition students choose three option subjects from the list below:

-Art, Business Studies, Drama, Media Studies, Electronics, Geography, Geology, Graphics, History, ICT, Music, PE, Statistics and a second Modern Foreign Language.
+Art, Business Studies, Drama, Media Studies, Electronics, Geography, Geology, Graphics, Food and Nutrition, Resistant Materials, History, ICT, Music, PE, Statistics and a second Modern Foreign Language.

-In Year 12 students study four AS levels and General Studies.
+In Year 12 students study four AS levels.
 They also study PSHE and Games/Enrichment.

 A levels offered vary from year to year depending on demand.
 The following subjects are usually offered: